Evaluating Transportation Options

 Pedestrian travel is slow, averaging about 3 mph, and even slower for people with physical disabilities.
 Walking trip distances tend to be short, typically ¼ to ½ mile.
 As a result, even small changes in the pedestrian network can have a large effect on the feasibility and use of pedestrian travel.
 For example, reducing pedestrian travel distance by a fraction of a mile can significantly increase the feasibility of walking, particularly for people with physical disabilities, or who carry loads such as shopping or laundry.

-Below are examples of performance indicators for pedestrian conditions (see Evaluating Nonmotorized Transport):
+Below are examples of Performance Indicators for pedestrian conditions (see Evaluating Nonmotorized Transport):

 · The number of significant barriers to walking identified by pedestrians.